OGAM STONE INSCRIPTIONS AND IGBO

 We have isolated in brackets the authors’ tendency to repeat the last vowels of preceding words when the next word begins with a consonant.
 This would tend to suggest that the sentences were meant as rhythmical incantations, which are essential attributes of magic.

 The stone inscriptions under this heading were discovered in Horse Creek district, West Virginia, USA.
 Barry Fell noted that Ogam authors of USA left behind a number of stone megaliths in New York, Massachusetts, Vermont, Pennsylvania, Virginia and New Hampshire.
 Archaeological dating of Ogam inscriptions in Virginia, USA, places them between 600 A.D. and 700 A.D.
-It is suspected that early Irish missionaries did the writings. (“Wonderful West Virginia” in Barry Fell, America B.C., March, 1983) Dr. Fell is reputed to have translated the West Virginia inscriptions using Basque.
-As we noted earlier, both Fell and other scholars of his school have admitted that none of the translations they have so far done has made any kind of sense or meaning.
+It is suspected that early Irish missionaries did the writings. (“Wonderful West Virginia” in Barry Fell, America B.C., March, 1983).
+As noted earlier, both Fell and other scholars of his school have admitted that none of the translations they have so far done has made any kind of sense or meaning.
 Edo Nyland has rendered a more contemporary translation of this petroglyph.
 Our own translations are listed here.
 Due to changes made by Fell in the original script, it was hard to translate some portions of the West Virginia petroglyph.
 However, going back as close as possible to the original, we were able to translate the middle and bottom lines fully but the top line only partially.
-The top-line can be summarized as follows:

 The Horse Creek Petroglyph of West Virginia (top line)